 Western Association of Schools and Colleges

-Note: Credit is not accepted from institutions that are candidates for regional accreditation or for courses taken while an institution was not regionally accredited.
+Note: Credit may be accepted from institutions that are candidates for regional accreditation or for courses taken while an institution was not regionally accredited on a course by course bases.

 2. BCCC has an articulation agreement with a high school, business or industry.
 Articulation agreements specify award of credit for meeting certain criteria and presenting certain documents.